PetarUrdjanov/Face-Emotion-Detection/README.md

 - *Feature extraction*
 - *Classification based on the features*

-This project has been divided into two phases:
+This project has been divided into three phases:

+> **:one: phase** focused on dataset creation.More details about can be found in Chapter **Data**.

-The first phase consisted on the use of a facial emotion labeled data set to train a deep learning network.More details about can be found in Chapter **Data**.
+> **:two: phase** focused on training the model and consisted on the use of a facial emotion labeled data set to train a deep learning network.
+A detailed explanation is presented in Chapter **Models**

-The second phase focused on testing the model, a detailed explanation is presented in Chapter **Models**
+> **:three: phase** is focused on testing the model performance, explanation is presented in Chapter **Results**

-### :open_file_folder: Data
+### 📂: Data
+- General Project Research

+As it was stated previously, the following project belongs to the supervised learning category.
+The need for a data set containing images of facial emotions and their corresponding label is crucial.
+One of the first challenges while doing this project was collecting the data.
+We decided to collect images using ready-made data and datasets that were created for facial recognition purposes.
+The reason for this is the topic-specific, recognizing emotions.
+For this purpose, a couple of data sets were chosen to perform the experiment:

-### :open_file_folder: Models
+### 💻: Models

-## :key: Results
+### 🔑: Results

-## :clap: Authors
+## 👏: Authors

-Team members:
+💪:Team members:
 * [Petar Urdjanov](https://github.com/PetarUrdjanov)
 * [Savica Nedelkovska](https://github.com/Savica23)
 * [Marija Ilievska](https://github.com/MarijaIlievska)
 * [Martin Krsteski](https://github.com/MartinKrsteski)

-Team supervisor:
+👌Team supervisor:
 * [Viktor Domazetovski](https://github.com/ViktorDo1)